0xIntuition/intuition-ts/docs/portal-deployments.md

 # Portal Deployment Process

 Our deployment process is structured around trunk-based development, with all code residing on the `main` branch.
-Deployments are categorized into following three environments
+This means all our deployments (with the exception of Hotfixes) will be done on `main`.
+Deployments are categorized into following three environments:

 - Dev
 - Staging